 We have expanded our description of the co-activation clustering methodology to indicate that we are calculating the correlation across studies between MFC voxels and whole-brain PCA components.

 “Next, we calculated the co-activation of each MFC voxel with the rest of the brain by correlating the target voxel’s activation pattern across studies with the rest of the brain.
-Activation in each voxel is represented as a binary vector of length 9,721, with 1 indicating that that voxel fell within 10 mm of an activation focus reported in a particular study.
+Activation in each voxel is represented as a binary vector of length 9,721 (the number of studies).
+A value of 1 indicated that the voxel fell within 10 mm of an activation focus reported in a particular study, and a value of 0 indicated that it did not.
 Because correlating the activation of every MFC voxel with every other voxel in the brain would result in a very large matrix (15,259 MFC voxels x 228,453 whole-brain voxels) that would be computationally costly to cluster, we reduced the dimensionality of the whole brain to 100 components using principal components analysis (PCA; the precise choice of number of components does not materially affect the reported results).
 Next, we computed the Pearson correlation distance between every voxel in the MFC mask with each whole-brain PCA component.” – lines 121-127

 “Should provide data or DB version #; should clarify whether you were using the public side or the core tools”